pshemekhinca/rpg_heroes_creator/README.md

 ### Description

 The RPG Heroes Creator Created as part of the python course exercises.
-Txt files can be supplemented with next / demanded names or items without limits.
+CSV files can be supplemented with next / demanded names or items without limits.

 #### Technologies